janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 * secret_token_secret<br />

 #### Twitter Search ####
-CATS was developed to study depression on Twitter.
-Hence, the default keywords.
-To change the terms used to search Twitter, edit the following code in `collect_tweets_master.py`:<br />
+Initialise the keywords that you would like to search using Streaming API.
+To do so, change the default terms in `collect_tweets_master.py`:<br />

-`keywords = ['depression', 'depressed', 'depressive', 'depressing']`<br />
+`keywords = ['keyword1', 'keyword2', 'keyword3']`<br />

-The tweet language is set to English.
+The default tweet language is set to English.
 This can be changed by editing the following code:<br />

 `myStream.filter(track=keywords, languages=["en"])`<br />